• Skip to primary navigation

 Mercury has a very thin atmosphere.

-Venus is the hottest planet in the solar system with air so thick it would crush human visitors in seconds.
+Venus is the hottest planet in the solar system, and its air is so thick that it would crush human visitors in seconds.

 Olympus Mons on Mars is three times taller than Mount Everest!